The 9 Best Things to Do in Red Rock Canyon State Park, California

 Hiking in Red Rock Canyon State Park, California - Roads and Destinations

 Similar experience awaits the visitors of Red Rock Canyon along the Red Cliffs Trail.
-The 1-mile loop-path meanders along the red cliffs the park is famous for.
-This area can easily become the highlight of your day adventures in Red Rock Canyon Park.
+The 1-mile loop-path meanders along the red cliffs and can easily become the highlight of your day adventures in the park.

 Long and more challenging, the 8.8-mile Nightmare Gulch Loop Trail welcomes Red Rock Canyon’s hikers only during specific months.
 Normally opened from July through January, the area remains closed for the rest of the year.
 From February through June, the park’s staff keeps the trail undisturbed to protect raptors breeding in the area.